Bronchodilator Medication for COPD

 - Maxair® (pirbuterol)

-- Combivent® (albuterol and ipatropium) is a common combination short-acting inhaled bronchodilator.
+- Combivent® (albuterol and ipratropium) is a common combination short-acting inhaled bronchodilator.
 Some people feel less shortness of breath with a combination of medications.

-- Other common long-acting inhaled bronchodilators are often inhaled every 12 hours.
-They include:
+- Common long-acting inhaled bronchodilators that are inhaled every 12 hours include:

 Combination Long-Acting Bronchodilator and Anti-Inflammatory Medications

-- Common combination long-acting bronchodilator and anit-inflammatory medications include:
+- Common combination long-acting bronchodilator and anti-inflammatory medications include:

 - Advair® (Flovent® and Serevent®)